aws/aws-cdk/packages/@aws-cdk/aws-batch-alpha/README.md

   }),
 });

-new batch.JobQueue(this, 'JobQueue', {
+const queue = new batch.JobQueue(this, 'JobQueue', {
   computeEnvironments: [{
-    computeEnvironment: new ManagedEc2EcsComputeEnvironment(this, 'managedEc2CE', {
+    computeEnvironment: new batch.ManagedEc2EcsComputeEnvironment(this, 'managedEc2CE', {
       vpc,
     }),
     order: 1,